-Actual FY 2019 receipts of \$14.164 billion reflect an increase of 5.4 percent in the continuing New York State Sales Tax base and tax law changes.
+Actual FY 2019 receipts of \$14.164 billion reflect an increase of 5.3 percent in the continuing New York State Sales Tax base and tax law changes.
 These tax law changes included converting the prepared food purchased for resale and the veterinary sales tax credits/refunds into upfront exemptions and providing Responsible Person sales tax relief for minority LLC owners.

-FY 2020 receipts are estimated to be \$15.135 billion, reflecting an increase of 3.3 percent in the continuing New York State Sales Tax base, tax law changes, and administrative changes.
-The tax law changes include eliminating the sales tax exemption for ESCOs and requiring internet marketplace providers to collect and pay sales tax on transactions facilitated on their platforms.
-The administrative changes enforce the collection of sales tax on sales made by out-of-state companies due to the Supreme Court's Decision on South Dakota versus Wayfair.
+Actual FY 2020 receipts of \$14.883 billion reflect an increase of 3.3 percent in the continuing New York State Sales Tax base, tax law changes, and administrative changes.
+The tax law changes included eliminating the sales tax exemption for ESCOs and requiring internet marketplace providers to collect and pay sales tax on transactions facilitated on their platforms.
+The administrative changes enforced the collection of sales tax on sales made by out-of-state companies due to the Supreme Court's Decision on South Dakota versus Wayfair.